Dave-Sterry/fuzzbeed/README.md

 ### Objectives

-- CRUD functionality for a survey - user should be aabale to create, update, and delete a survey. {plan - split of CRUD fxnality Mon PM}
+- CRUD functionality for a survey {plan - split of CRUD fxnality Mon PM}
+--> user should be abale to create, update, and delete a survey.

+--> Create {T/F only}:
+- textbox for T/F!
+Q (1)
+- {stretch} dropdown for type of Q (T/F, textbox, multiple choice, dropdown, contact info, date/time, etc)
+- Answer choices with textboxes (4)

 - {**Mon priority**} All surveys stored in the Firestore database.
 - {**Mon priority**} User should be able to fill out and submit surveys.
+--> "TakeSurvey.js" page:
+- Link from survey details to chosen survey
+- user should answer T/F to all questions
+- on submit, shows their results (even if results are just their answers - "You're a walrus!")
 - {**Mon priority**} Surveys should be submitted to database.

 - {**Tues priority**} User should be able to sign up, sign in, and sign out.